VPN Consumer Usage, Adoption & Shopping Study: 2020

 The most common broad use for VPN is personal use, but what specific tasks are people using VPN for?
 Security and privacy are by far the biggest reasons.
-Nearly one in five are hoping to hide activity from Google or an ISP, whereas nearly one in 10 want to use for bypassing restrictions or engaging in activism or whistleblowing.
+Nearly one in five are hoping to hide activity from Google or an ISP, whereas nearly one in 10 wants to use one for bypassing restrictions or engaging in activism or whistleblowing.

 Across all age groups, security and privacy were the biggest uses for VPN technology, but some interesting differences appeared.
-For example, those between 18 and 29 were the group most concerned with public WiFi, while respondents between 45 and 60 were the group most concerned with accessing secure networks for their jobs.
+For example, those between 18 and 29 were the group most concerned with public Wi-Fi, while respondents between 45 and 60 were the group most concerned with accessing secure networks for their jobs.

 Who’s Buying & What Are They Paying?

 So, who is picking up the tab for the billions of dollars spent for VPN services every year?
 Nearly one in three VPN users in our study employ free VPN services, while more than one in four pay for their own personal VPN.

 The youngest and oldest respondents in our survey were most likely to use a free VPN, while nearly 40 percent of those between 45 and 60 said their employer or organization picks up the tab.